mingrutar/networkProgramming/readMe.txt

 ******
-*  readMe.txt - for programming assignment 2
+*  readMe.txt - for programming assignment 3
+*  Author: Ming Rutar
 *
+*   This is a Graduate Level Network Programming Project.
+*   The description of the assignment is in pa3.pdf.
-*  Student: Ming Rutar
+*
 ******
 includes Files:
 	common.h